 The Right Swipe is one of my favourite reads of 2020, hands down.

 It’s probably the best romance book I read, too.
-That needs to be crosschecked because my memory is trash and I forgot what other books I read this year.
+That needs to be crosschecked because my memory is trash and I forgot what other books I read that year.
 When I think of my favourite romance book of 2020, I think of The Right Swipe.

 It’s such a shame that I took this long to read it.
-And I’m going to convince you to read it, if you haven’t yet.
+And I’m going to convince you to read it if you haven’t yet.

 Rhiannon Hunter may have revolutionized romance in the digital world, but in real life she only swipes right on her career—and the occasional hookup.
 The cynical dating app creator controls her love life with a few key rules:

 – If someone stands you up, block them with extreme prejudice

 Only there aren’t any rules to govern her attraction to her newest match, former pro-football player Samson Lima.
 The sexy and seemingly sweet hunk woos her one magical night… and disappears.

 Rhi thought she’d buried her hurt over Samson ghosting her, until he suddenly surfaces months later, still big, still beautiful—and in league with a business rival.
 He says he won’t fumble their second chance, but she’s wary.
 A temporary physical partnership is one thing, but a merger of hearts?
 Surely that’s too high a risk…